 Anyway, the salsas are really good and he also has some other products as well.
 Back to the recipe.
 Sheesh!
 These gorditas are the real deal.
 They're easy to make and they're gluten-free.
 I love my gorditas with cheese, but in this case we've filled them with potatoes in salsa verde and salsa roja.
 Gorditas are actually my go-to easy family dinner.
 Whatever you do, do not go to Taco Bell and try their gorditas, just don't.
 Serve these with more salsa and guacamole.
 Enjoy!

-Place potatoes in a pan with cold salted water, bring to a boil and immediately turn heat down to a simmer.
-Cook potatoes until fork tender, about 15 min.
+- Place potatoes in a saucepot with cold salted water, bring to a boil and immediately turn heat down to a simmer.
+Cook potatoes until fork tender, about 10 min.
 Drain potatoes and set aside.

-Meanwhile, in a large bowl combine the masa flour, salt, and baking powder.
-Pour in 1 ¾ cups of warm water.
-Mix with your hand.
-The dough should be the consistency of soft playdough.
-If it is too dry add more water, until you reach the desired consistency.
-Cover with a moist paper towel and let rest 5 min.
+- Meanwhile, in a large bowl combine the masa harina, salt, and baking powder.
+Pour in 3/4 cups of warm water.
+Mix with your hand and knead for 5 minutes unitl the dough is soft playdough.
+If it is too dry add the remaining 1/4 cup of water, until you reach the desired consistency.
+Cover with a moist paper towel and let rest while you maje the filling.

-Uncover your dough and divide it into 2oz. balls.
-You will be able to make about 12ea.
-Place on a surface covered with plastic wrap.
-Flatten the balls with your hands to make a round patty about 1/3 in. thick.
+- Uncover your dough and divide it into 2oz. balls.
+You will be able to make about 6 of them.
+Place the ball between your hands and flatten the ball into a pattie shape about 1/3 inch thick.
 Continue this process with the rest of the balls.

-Repeat with the rest of the rounds.
+- Repeat with the rest of the rounds.
 Then, using a sharp serrated knife cut a slit in the edge about half-way around its circumference, making a sort of pocket.
-Fill each gordita with the desired potato mixture.
+Fill each gordita with the potato filling.
 Serve with sliced avocado or guacamole.